swen100/phpng-proj/README.md

 ### Basic API

 **resource proj_create(string definition);**
-Create a Proj.4 resource coordinate system object from the projection definition.
+Create a Proj resource coordinate system object from the projection definition.

 **resource proj_create_crs_to_crs(string srid_from, string srid_to);**
-Create a Proj.4 resource coordinate system object from the source SRID and target SRID.
+Create a Proj resource coordinate system object from the source SRID and target SRID.

 **array proj_transform_point(resource srcPj, resource dstPj, mixed x, mixed y, mixed z);** Transform the x/y/z points from the source coordinate system to the destination coordinate system.